 Staff numbers represent the full time equivalent including part-time staff, but excluding contractors and volunteers.
-There were 28 (2022: 29) part-time employees making up 20 (2022: 16) full time equivalents.
+There were 31 (2023: 28) part-time employees making up 9 (2023: 20) full time equivalents.

-The total cost of Key Management Personnel defined as the CEO, including employer's national insurance and pension contributions was £67,082.
+The total cost of Key Management Personnel defined as the CEO, including employer's national insurance and pension contributions was 2024 (this comprised more than one appointment during the year) £70,429 (2023: £67,082).